 The Company's Nomination Committee, established in February 2012, currently comprises all three INEDs, namely Dr. HUA Min (Chairman), Mr. ONG Ka Thai and Mr. YICK Wing Fat Simon.
-Its latest written terms of reference adopted by the Board by reference to the CG Code are published on the websites of the Company and of the HKEX.
+Its latest written terms of reference, which have been revised in accordance with the CG Code and adopted by the Board are available on the websites of the Company and the HKEX.